Fluke

 Product Description

 When his son Rowan was diagnosed with autism, Rupert Isaacson was devastated, afraid he might never be able to communicate with his child.
 But when Isaacson, a lifelong horseman, rode their neighbor's horse with Rowan, Rowan improved immeasurably.
-He was struck with a crazy idea: why not take Rowan to Mongolia, the one place in the world where horses and shamanic healing intersected?
+He was struck with a crazy idea: why not take Rowan to

 Having read and loved “The Little White Horse” by the same author, I was pleased to come across another of Elizabeth Goudge’s books.
 Unsure of what to expect, as my library copy had been rebound with a plain cover I embarked into the unknown.